v-cakoll/docs.it-it/docs/visual-basic/language-reference/objects/my-computer-filesystem-object.md

 ## <a name="remarks"></a>Note
  Per informazioni sui metodi e le proprietà dell'oggetto `My.Computer.FileSystem` , vedere <xref:Microsoft.VisualBasic.FileIO.FileSystem>.

- Per ulteriori informazioni, vedere [accesso ai file con Visual Basic](../../../visual-basic/developing-apps/programming/drives-directories-files/file-access.md).
+ For more information, see [File Access with Visual Basic](../../../visual-basic/developing-apps/programming/drives-directories-files/file-access.md).

 > [!NOTE]
-> È anche possibile usare le classi nello <xref:System.IO?displayProperty=nameWithType> spazio dei nomi per lavorare con unità, file e directory.
+> You can also use classes in the <xref:System.IO?displayProperty=nameWithType> namespace to work with drives, files, and directories.

 ## <a name="requirements"></a>Requisiti
  **Spazio dei nomi:** <xref:Microsoft.VisualBasic.MyServices>

- **Classe:** (fornisce l'accesso <xref:Microsoft.VisualBasic.FileIO.FileSystem>a) <xref:Microsoft.VisualBasic.MyServices.FileSystemProxy>
+ **Class:** <xref:Microsoft.VisualBasic.MyServices.FileSystemProxy> (provides access to <xref:Microsoft.VisualBasic.FileIO.FileSystem>)

- **Assembly** Visual Basic Runtime Library (in Microsoft.VisualBasic.dll)
+ **Assembly:** Visual Basic Runtime Library (in Microsoft.VisualBasic.dll)

 ## <a name="see-also"></a>Vedere anche